Habit: an acquired mode of behavior that has become nearly or completely involuntary

 Every organization and industry has practices that make perfect sense in that context but might seem nutty if implemented across the board.
 Take safety glasses, for instance.
 If you’re in manufacturing, wearing them is a necessary and fantastic habit.
 But if you’re heading into a sales meeting with them on, you’re going to make everybody pretty nervous.

-The key is to define your purpose and goals and continuously re-evaluate your practices until every single thing you do is aligned.
-Getting rid of extraneous behaviors and habits will free you up to concentrate on the things that matter most.
+The key is to define your purpose and goals and continuously reevaluate your practices until everything you do is aligned.
+Eliminating extraneous behaviors and habits will free you up to concentrate on the things that matter most.
 If you’re looking for an easy place to start, here are a couple of habits you can kick today.

-According to research by Ovum, employees are having more meetings than ever before.
-In fact, 91% of all employees surveyed said that the number of meetings they’re having is either static or rising, and a whopping 67% of employees reported that more than half of the meetings they attend are not of value.
+According to research by ASE, employees are having more meetings than ever before: an average of 8-17 meetings a WEEK.
+A whopping 71% of employees reported that the meetings they attend are a waste of time.

 Okay.
 So you’ve held department meetings every Tuesday afternoon for as long as you can remember.
 This doesn’t mean you need to continue.
 Now is the time to stop and ask yourself: